Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • indirect.

-This method allows you to identify different types of pathogen, even without sowing crops.
+This method allows you to determine different types of pathogens even without sowing cultures.

-In some cases, for the purpose of diagnosis, an intradermal form with actinolysate is used (it is positive in 80% of all patients).
-In this case, only positive and sharply positive results should be taken into account - weakly positive results are often observed in patients of dental clinics (for example, with alveolar pyorrhea, manifested by the release of pus from the alveoli).
-On the other hand, a negative test does not mean the absence of actinomycosis.
+In some cases, for diagnostic purposes, an intradermal form with actinolysate is used (it is positive in 80% of all patients).
+In this case, only positive and sharply positive results– weakly positive ones are often observed in patients of dental clinics (for example, with alveolar pyorrhea, manifested by the discharge of pus from the alveoli).
+On the other side, a negative test does not mean the absence of actinomycosis.
 It is determined by:

-• patients suffering from severe forms of this disease; negative result the test is explained by a significant and sharply onset inhibition of cellular immunity;
+• patients suffering from severe forms of this disease; negative result the test is explained by a significant and sudden suppression of cellular immunity;

 • (in this case, a negative result will always be observed).

-In many cases, actinomycosis, developing rapidly, requires detailing in a short time.
-For the sake of faster diagnostics, molecular methods are now being developed such as:
+In many cases, actinomycosis, developing quickly, requires detailing in a short time.
+For the sake of faster diagnosis, molecular methods such as:

 • genetic research;